 Over time, the Bible became the cornerstone of Jewish national identity.
 Thus, it is not surprising that when the oldest Bible manuscripts (The Dead Sea Scrolls) were discovered in the Judean desert in the late 1940s, the idea was conceived to build a museum called the Shrine of the Book in Jerusalem, the capital of the State of Israel, to house the ancient writings as well as other rare Biblical and historical manuscripts.

 One of the exhibits in the museum is devoted to the remarkable story of one of the Hebrew corpus (a collection of manuscripts) known as The Aleppo Codex, or The Crown of Aleppo.
 It is called such because it was housed in Aleppo, Syria, for about 500 years.
 This manuscript was written by Masoret (Jewish scholars) around 930 CE.
-The Dead Sea Scrolls, about 1000 years older than the Aleppo Codex, and the main exhibit at the Shrine of the Book Museum.
+The Dead Sea Scrolls, about 1000 years older than the Aleppo Codex, are at the main exhibit at the Shrine of the Book Museum.

 The Bible tells us that during the reign of King Josiah, 639-609 BC, the Scroll of the Law was found.
 Later, during the Persian Period (5th to 4th century BCE), the first corpus of sacred books came into being and known as Torah.
 Another landmark was the book of Wisdom of Joshua, the son of Sirah, which was composed in Jerusalem, in 180 BC.
 The grandson of Ben Sirah translated the book into Greek in 132 BC.
 This book is very similar to the book of Proverbs and the author encourages the reader to learn the law and to fulfill it.
 The text was known and often quoted by the Jewish sages, but later the original Hebrew version was lost which is one of the reasons it did not become part of the Hebrew Masoretic canon.
 Until the end of the 19th century, it was known through the Greek text and a Syriac translation which later became part of the canon of the Septuagint (the Greek version of the Bible).